LBCrion/sfwbar/doc/sfwbar-pulse.rst

 "sink-icon"
   sink icon.
 "sink-form"
-  the form of the sink
+  the form of the sink.
+"sink-port"
+  the port name of the sink.
 "source-volume"
   the volume of a source.
 "source-mute"